nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/index.md

 ## Initial Setup

-- Take note of the *Passwords* being used.
-- Log into your virtual desktops (connection info below)

-## Initial Setup

--   Take note of the *Passwords* being used from you RX reservation details
+-   Take note of the *Passwords* being used in this lab
+    -   Prism Element, Prism Central and CVMs password will be provided by instructor.
 -   Log into your virtual desktops (connection info below)
 -   Login to Global Protect VPN if you have access